MICS-Lab/poetry_cookiecutter/docs/getting_started.md

         ```

 ## Usage
+!!! info
+    After answering a few questions, the command line below creates a new folder with everything you need inside.
+Especially, it created a `README.md` file that helps you understand the package organization you just created.

-Run the following command line to create a new project folder:
+Run the following command line to create a new project folder.
+Note that it will put everything inside a new folder, thus you don't have to `mkdir` first.
 ```bash
 cookiecutter gh:MICS-Lab/poetry_cookiecutter
 ```
-!!! info
-    After answering a few questions, it creates a new folder with everything you need inside.
-Especially, it created a `README.md` file that helps you understand the package organization you just created.